eelegiap/levreadingcircle/talking-about-racism.md

 <a href="week1/week1-race_and_privilege.zip">Download entire week's materials here</a>

-## Questions to ponder
+## Discussion questions
+1. What are the potential problems with reading groups about Black issues?
+How can reading groups avoid trivializing the racial  performative
-1. How is white privilege described differently in the Collins and McIntosh pieces?
+2. How is white privilege described differently in the Collins and McIntosh pieces?
 What are the implications of these different definitions of white privilege?
-2. What is the cost of privilege?
+3. What is the cost of privilege?
 Can privilege be redistributed?
-3. Why is privilege a difficult topic to talk about?
-How and how often do you address privilege in your everyday life?
-4. How can people address privilege in a constructive way?
+How can people address privilege in a constructive way?